 Today's AI keyboards offer incredible theme variety:

-"I've tried so many themes, but I always come back to a simple dark theme with slightly rounded keys," shares Maya, a graphic designer I interviewed.
-"It's not just about looks - it makes typing feel smoother somehow."
+"I've experimented with dozens of themes over the years, but I always come back to a simple dark theme with slightly rounded keys and subtle haptic feedback," shares Maya, a graphic designer I interviewed.
+"It's not just about looks - it genuinely makes typing feel smoother and less tiring, especially during long design sessions when I'm messaging clients."

 Most keyboard apps follow a similar process: